amart42/FinalProject_Group1/README.md

 Sword Knight - Engages in sword combat with the player

-Shield Kight - Uses a shield to get close to a player and knock them black
+Shield Knight - Uses a shield to get close to a player and knock them black

 Flying Monster - Shoots projectiles at player, forces them to use bow combat, They have a swoop attack so the player doesnt run out of arrows